Z-Hub/kopano-apps/kopano-core/appcenter/README_UPDATE.md

 ### Changes in Kopano Core 8.6.8 and Kopano4UCS 1.5.13

-* Updates Kopano to 8.6.8
+* Updates Kopano to a special 8.6.8.10 build to solve the issue with the previous 8.6.8.2 packages.
 * Update integration to use `kopano-cli` instead of `kopano-admin` in the background.
 This comes with a small UX change for setting the handling of conflicting or recurring meeting requests.
 Settings will be migrated.

 ### Changes in Kopano Core 8.6.2 and Kopano4UCS 1.5.5